 Literacy Studies, Literacy Instruction and Staff Development Concentration, Ph.D.

-This concentration is designed to prepare scholars to serve as teacher educators in university, school, district, and state contexts.
+This concentration prepares scholars to serve as teacher educators in university, school, district, and state contexts.
 Classes in this concentration will lead to specialized knowledge in literacy instruction and professional development.
 Students may also choose to learn specialized knowledge about multilingual learners in this concentration.
 Drawing on the faculty from the College of Education, the College of Behavioral and Health Sciences, and the College of Liberal Arts, this interdisciplinary program offers a flexible framework of courses, field experiences, teaching, and research opportunities designed to provide professionals in various spheres of influence with the essential knowledge, skills, and abilities to effectively address literacy challenges in the United States and beyond.

 Other Concentrations